dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 ~~~

 ##Run
 We recommend you first run this example in the simulator then move to the real flight test.
-Also, please be aware that you will need sudo privilege to manipulate the Linux serial port.
+Also, please be aware that you will need sudo privilege to manipulate the linux serial port.
 You may need to enter the following command to gain the access privilege.

 ~~~bash
 sudo -s